General Info

 Construction Update

 The SCC is embarking on a capital improvement project to be funded and managed by PA Department of General Services and the PA Historic and Museum Commission.
 Over the last year and a half we have been developing a scope of work.
-One of the areas to be addressed in the project is the loose mortar joints of the limestone facade.
-Out of an abundance of caution and in conjunction with DGS / PHMC, we have decided to have protection erected at the main entrances and front of the building in case any loose materials work their way out during heavy rains or the upcoming winter season.
-We anticipate that the full scale restoration work will begin sometime in early 2024.
+One of the areas to be addressed in the project is the stone facade and mortar joints, roof and gutter systems, doors and windows.
+We anticipate that the full scale restoration work will begin sometime in late 2024 and will continue through 2026.

 Mission Statement